BlaiseMuhirwa/flatnav/experiments/README.md

 ./bin/docker-run.sh gist-bench-flatnav
 ```

 The analogous `hnswlib` benchmarking job on `gist` can be executed with a similar command.
-Again, the details of this make target are specified in `experiments/Makefile`
+Again, the details of this make target are specified in the [Makefile](/experiments/Makefile).

 ```shell
 ./bin/docker-run.sh gist-bench-hnsw